 Recently I posted an article about my recent Big Screen TV purchase.
 While I am happy with the TV’s performance itself, the process of acquiring it was frustrating and because of this, I took action, pursued it all the way through, and in the end received just compensation/restitution.
-OMG, my first…dare I say “Rant”, lol.
-Well kind of but not really.
-There is a take-away to this and I promise I will get to it.
+Oh my goodness, my first…dare I say “Rant”.
+Well, kind of but not really.
+There is a takeaway to this and I promise I will get to it.

 Origin of the Situation

 It all started with a phone call from the delivery company in which they stated they would not be able to deliver the TV on the date I needed it.
 This was a problem as I had already arranged installation of the TV and could not change this installation date as a friend was doing it as a favor to me and was only available on a specific day.
 Therefore, I had to take action and pick up this TV myself from the distributor!
 This required the following:

 - Setting up a date and time with the delivery company to pick up the TV